EXCLUSIVE: DG ISPR responds to Maulana Fazl's speech during Azadi March

 ISLAMABAD: Responding to Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rehman’s recent speech during Azadi March in Islamabad, Inter-Services Public Relations (ISPR) Director General Major General Asif Ghafoor on Friday said that no one will be allowed to destabilize the country, ARY News reported.

-Talking exclusively to ARY News, the military’s spokesperson said, “Pakistan Army is an impartial institute and always supports democratic government in the country.”
+Talking exclusively to ARY News, the military’s spokesperson said, “Pakistan Army is an impartial institute and always supports democratic governments in the country.”

-DG ISPR said that the JUI-F chief should clarify which institution he was talking about.
+The military’s spokesman said that the JUI-F chief should clarify as to which institution he was referring to during his speech.

 Read More: Fazal-ur-Rehman gives government a two-day ultimatum